MiraculixxT/bluemap-marker/README.md

 If you have issues with entering colors, please use a generator instead of trying to enter the RGB values for your self.
 There are some hidden rules that has to be followed, otherwise the system will just pick an other color.

+## Localization
+Change the language of BMarker via ``/bmarker langauge <key>``<br>
+Currently english (en_US) and german (de_DE) is provided from installation.

+You can create your own translation by coping an existing language file (``<config-folder>/langauge/<key>.yml``), renaming it to your target langauge code and editing all values inside.
+You are responsible for updating it on BMarker updates, missing keys will be displayed as just the key in red.

 ## TODO - Maybe coming soon™
 - Adding a way to edit markers and marker-sets after build/creating them
 - Adding a marker type that supports iframes (like embed youtube videos, tweets, ...)